 These beneficiaries create the same endless banking system, accumulating household wealth and managing their finances according to their financial goals and needs.
 The whole system works only if premiums for the entire life insurance policy are paid.

 - Overfunding (with after-tax funds) a high cash value whole life insurance policy from a life insurance company

 - Accumulation of Cash Value(tax-free) throughout the years you are a policyholder of your Whole Life insurance policy.

 - Tax-Free Loans taken out against your whole life insurance policy’s cash value to use for your financial expenses.

 Infinite Banking allows individuals and families to strive better and manage their finances to meet their unique financial goals without dealing with bank fees or loan interest rates.

 We hope this article has given you all the information you need about BOLI insurance, who it is for, and how it works.

 But if you want to secure your life and gain financial freedom, consider infinite banking.
 Wealth Nation shows you how to manage, earn, use and grow your money completely independently with life insurance.
-If you would like to become a part of the Wealth Nation community and learn how to advance your financial independence, sign up for our premium membership!
+If you would like to join the Wealth Nation community and learn how to advance your financial independence with the infinite banking system, watch our masterclass below